-You can learn your body composition by using a body measurement tool, which is typically found at your local dietitian’s office, gym, or you can buy a body composition scale online.
+You can learn your body composition by using a body measurement tool typically found at your local dietitian’s office or gym, or you can buy a body composition scale online.
 Be aware, though.
 There is a wide range of price points.
 For accuracy’s sake, a body composition measurement tool that you can stand on is recommended over a small, portable one.

 Also, a website or app may help you get started in the process, but may not look at all factors for your body.
-Instead, make an appointment with a dietitian if you want to fine-tune your diet and learn more about your specific needs for macros.
+Instead, make an appointment with a dietitian to fine-tune your diet and learn more about your specific needs for macros.

 So you’ve started towards a healthy diet in your day-to-day life.
 But how does your nutrition change once you start winter activities?
 Activity, as we know, burns calories, and since those calories are from our food, there are a few nutrition changes to keep in mind.

-As we move, our body sweats and in our sweat, we are losing precious water and electrolytes, which include minerals such as chloride, potassium, and sodium.
-As winter sports enthusiasts, it can be easy to think that we aren’t sweating.
+As we move, our body sweats, losing precious water and electrolytes, including minerals such as chloride, potassium, and sodium.
+As winter sports enthusiasts, it is easy to think we aren’t sweating.
 However, we are.
-Our bodies sweat regardless of the temperature outside, and we need to make sure we stay hydrated and replace lost minerals.
+Our bodies sweat regardless of the temperature outside, and we must ensure we stay hydrated and replace lost minerals.

 Granted, summer hiking will produce a lot more sweat and, thus, loss of more water and electrolytes than winter hiking, but we still need water and electrolytes none the less.
 We just may not feel our sweating as intensely as when temperatures are warm.

-Kristin recommends that “For a snowshoer going out for an hour or more, they just want to make sure they have sodium and potassium [replacements].”
-Electrolyte replacement options could include coconut water, fruit juices, electrolyte tablets, or vitamin water.
+Kristin recommends, “For a snowshoer going out for an hour or more, they just want to make sure they have sodium and potassium [replacements].”
+Electrolyte replacement options include coconut water, fruit juices, electrolyte tablets, and vitamin water.
 Just be wary that some electrolyte replacements, such as sports drinks, may contain large amounts of sugar and preservatives.
 Speaking of sugar…

 After a long snowshoeing outing, our energy will drop.
 What can we use to bring up that energy?
-Frequently, many hikers will turn to sugar, which unfortunately is not the best support for our body.
+Frequently, many hikers will turn to refined sugar, which, unfortunately, is not the best support for our bodies.

 According to Kristin, “People tend to still have the misconception that I’m going to get on the trail and do 15 miles of snowshoeing, and something sugary is going to be great because it’s going to give me this boost of energy.
 But that’s the opposite of what you need.
 What you want is a slow burn, something that is going to doll out energy over time.”